Candle Gazing: Why did Svatmaram call Trataka Kriya a Box of Gold?

-Did you know that half your brain is dedicated to visuall processing?
+Did you know that half your brain is dedicated to visual processing?
 That's a staggering 50% dedicated to sight and vision sight and vision.
-In fact, the optic nerve and retina are a direct outcrop of our brain that develop within the first two weeks of conception.
-It sounds incredulous, does it?
+In fact, the optic nerve and retina are a direct outcrop of our brain that develops within the first two weeks of conception.
+It sounds incredulous, doesn't it?

 Evolution has tasked the eyes with a serious responsibility - to continuously perform restless scans of our environment for the sake of safety and survival.
 In simple words, our eyes are constantly moving with microscopic jerks (microsaccades) to feed the brain with images that fall on our retina.